Giannnnnn/emotiv-cortex/README.md

 * Notes:
   - 1) Press Esc to flush data to output file and exit.

+**4. MentalCommandsLogger**
+* This example opens a session with the first Emotiv headset.
+Then subscribe and save mental commands data to MentalCommandsLogger.csv file until Esc key pressed.
+* The basic work-flow: Login via EMOTIV Launcher -> requestAccess-> Authorize() -> find and connect headset -> Create Session -> Subscribe Band Power data.
+* Notes:
+  - 1) Press Esc to flush data to output file and exit.

 **4. MentalCommandTraining**
 * This example opens a session with the first Emotiv headset.
 Then User can create/load/unload profile then train actions following console guide.
 * The example demo for train: neutral, push, pull actions but you can add more actions as getDetectionInfo Output.